rahulcse1/rahulcse1.github.io/aboutme.md

 ---

 Amarjeet Chauhan, from Mumbai India.
 I am a software engineer, working from last 8 years.
 Love technology and never afraid to try or learn things ..
-I am intreseted in
+I am interested in

 - Machine Learning
 - Artificial Intelligence